2023 Solar Incentives Guide for Byram, MS - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Tax Exemptions: Your solar system might qualify for both sales tax and property tax exemptions.
-Sales tax exemptions are applied at the time of purchase.
-Property tax exemptions allow you to ignore the value added by your solar panels when you are calculating property taxes on your home.
+• Tax Exemptions: Your solar panel system might qualify for exemptions on both sales and property tax.
+Sales tax exemptions come into effect at the time of purchase.
+Property tax exemptions let you exclude the value added by your solar panels when calculating property taxes on your house.

 Best Technology